chandramouleswaran/chandramouleswaran.github.com/projects/index.md

 ---
 layout: project
-title: Projects
+title: GitHub Projects
 header: Projects
 group: navigation
 ---

-These are my most significant projects.
-All of my projects are Open Source.
+These are some of my recent open source projects.
+I own Wide, Hypertest and have contributed to MahApps.Metro and AvalonDock.
+All of these projects are Open Source.